 So how does renters insurance work, and why should you have it?
 Renters insurance allows you to protect your belongings in the event they are destroyed while you are living in a rented home.
-Although it does not insure the physical space against damages, it can help you to replace your things.
+Although it does not ensure the physical space against damages, it can help you to replace your things.

 Of course, we all hope that nothing damaging ever happens at our home.
 However, it is not impossible for a break-in or other unforeseen emergency to destroy your things.
-These kinds of events always seem to happen at the worst possible time.
+These kinds of life events always seem to happen at the worst possible time.